bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/preparing-thumbnail-images.md

 ## Displaying theme thumbnail images

-A complete Stencil theme includes screenshots to display the theme on cards that appear in two locations within an non active MSF BigCommerce control panel:
+A complete Stencil theme includes screenshots to display the theme on cards that appear in two locations within a non active MSF BigCommerce control panel:

 * **Storefront** › **Themes**: Each individual card displays a composite which is an image that contains combination of screenshots of the theme's multiple variations.